sebgoa/cloudstack-books/en/book.markdown

 --------------

-With libcloud installed either via PyPi or via the source, you can now open a Python interactive shell, create an instance of a PRODUCT driver and call the available methods via the libcloud API.
+With libcloud installed either via PyPi or via the source, you can now open a Python interactive shell, create an instance of a CloudStack driver and call the available methods via the libcloud API.

-First you need to import the libcloud modules and create a PRODUCT driver.
+First you need to import the libcloud modules and create a CloudStack driver.